 The Problem: Corruption prevents social assistance programs from reaching intended beneficiaries.

-The Indonesian government spends US $2.15 billion each year on Raskin, a program that provides subsidized rice to households in the bottom 25 percent of the income distribution.
-In practice, however, eligible households receive only one-third of the amount of rice and at a cost that is 25 percent higher than their entitled subsidy.
-While poor households should receive 15 kilograms of rice per month at Rp.
-1,600 per kilogram, the average beneficiary generally receives 5 kilograms per month at Rp.
-2,000 per kilogram.
-Leakages are also high: nearly 70 percent of households that purchase subsidized rice are non-poor.
+The Indonesian government spends US$2.15 billion annually on Raskin—a program that provides subsidized rice to households in the bottom 25 percent of the income distribution.
+In practice, however, eligible households receive only one-third of the amount of rice they are entitled to, at a cost that is 25 percent higher than their entitled subsidy.
+While poor households should receive 15 kg of rice per month at IDR 1,600 (US$0.15 in 2013) per kg, the average beneficiary generally receives 5 kg per month at IDR 2,000 (US$0.19 in 2013) per kilogram.
+Leakages are also high: nearly 70 percent of households that purchase subsidized rice are ineligible for the program.
 Village leaders responsible for distributing the subsidized rice to eligible households frequently distribute rice evenly to all households in their communities regardless of eligibility in order to maintain social cohesion.

 The Research: Identification cards coupled with enhanced community engagement increased the share of eligible households purchasing Raskin rice at the correct price.